Justice Department says an Oath Keepers leader waited for Trump's direction before Capitol attack - KRDO

 Justice Department says an Oath Keepers leader waited for Trump’s direction before Capitol attack

-“As the inauguration grew nearer, [Jessica] Watkins indicated that she was awaiting direction from President Trump,” prosecutors wrote in the filing Thursday morning.
+“As the inauguration grew nearer, [Jessica] Watkins indicated that she was awaiting direction from President Trump,” prosecutors wrote in a filing Thursday morning.

 This is the most direct language yet from federal prosecutors linking Trump’s requests for support in Washington, DC, to the most militant aspects of the insurrection.